Last updated on Dec 18, 2018

-If you’ve never been to an audiologist before, you may be feeling a bit apprehensive about going or unsure about what will happen.
+If you’ve never been to an audiologist before, you may be feeling a bit apprehensive.
 This is completely normal.
 However, it is much easier to calm these feelings if you have some information on what to expect when you go to your audiology appointment.
 Whether you are going just to check on your hearing health or because you suspect you may have some hearing issues, here’s what you need to know about what happens at a hearing appointment.

-The main types of tests that audiologists run at your standard hearing appointment may include:
+The main types of tests that audiologists run at your standard audiology appointment may include:

-There are a number of treatment plans available for varying forms of hearing loss.
-Your treatment may be as simple as removing a blockage or treating an infection, or you may need hearing aids, cochlear implants, hybrid implants, or other treatment options in order to address your hearing loss.
-It’s important to ask questions and discuss your concerns with your audiologist at this time, including insurance concerns and what is most important to you about regaining some measure of your hearing (Playing an instrument?
-Talking with friends?
-Enjoying music?).
+There are a number of treatment plans available depending on your type of hearing loss.
+Your treatment may be as simple as removing a wax blockage or treating an infection.
+On the other hand, you may need hearing aids, cochlear implants, or hybrid implants in order to address your hearing loss.
+It’s important to ask questions and discuss your concerns with your audiologist at this time, including insurance concerns and the hearing concerns of your everyday life (if you play an instrument, or like to go out to restaurants, or go to church every week).
 This will help your audiologist make recommendations that will best improve your quality of life.

 If your audiologist suggests hearing aids will help you hear better on a day-to-day basis, but warned that most custom hearing aids from brick and mortar retailers are not covered by insurance.
 These hearing aids can cost thousands of dollars per ear.
 That’s why it could be a good idea to send your hearing test to MDHearingAid so we can pair you up with the right selection in our line of affordable hearing aids.